fusion809/sabayon-tools/README.md

 # sabayon-tools
-This is my Sabayon overlay, it was originally intended for Atom with ebuilds to install Atom from binary packages.
-It has since been expanded to include extra packages.
+This is my Portage overlay, it was originally intended for Atom with ebuilds to install Atom from binary packages on Sabayon Linux.
+It has since been expanded to include extra packages and be intended for Funtoo Linux.
 To add this overlay run (as root):
 ```sh
 layman -a sabayon-tools
 ```